 Agi Legutko specializes in modern Yiddish literature, language, and culture, women and gender studies, spirit possession in Judaism, as well as in American and European modern Jewish literature, theater, and film.
 Her research interests also include trauma, memory, performance, and the body represented in modern Jewish culture.
-She is interested in exploring the possibilities offered by digital humanities in Yiddish language instruction and is an advocate of integrating technology in the classroom.
+She is interested in new approaches to content-based foreign language teaching, second language acquisition in the post-method era, as well as in exploring the possibilities offered by digital humanities and technology integration in Yiddish language instruction.

 She received her Ph.D.
 (2012, with distinction), M.Phil (2008), and M.A.
 (2006) in Yiddish studies from Columbia University, and her M.A.
 (2002) in English Language and Literature and Translation Studies from Jagiellonian University in Krakow, Poland.
 Before joining Columbia University, she was a Visiting Assistant Professor in Yiddish Language, Literature and Culture at the University of Maryland.

 She is currently focusing on creating an online database of Yiddish teaching materials, Yiddish digital platforms, such as Mapping Yiddish New York and The Grosbard Project, and is completing a manuscript exploring the trope of dybbuk possession in modern Jewish cultures.
 She is the author of Krakow’s Kazimierz: Town of Partings and Returns, a historical guidebook to the Jewish Quarter of Krakow (in English and Polish 2004, 2009), and her publications have appeared in several journals and essay collections on Yiddish literature and Culture, such as Cwiszn, Bridges, Lilith, and Jewish Quarterly.